 Through the Supper, we also proclaim to one another and to outsiders that Christ’s body was broken and his blood “shed for many for the remission of sins” (Mt.
 26:28).
 Paul writes that “as often as you eat this bread and drink the cup, you proclaim the Lord’s death until he comes” (1 Cor.
 11:26).
 As such, this sacrament is a re-preaching of the word of the cross.
 J. I. Packer explains, “As the preaching of the Word makes the gospel audible, the sacraments make it visible, and God stirs up faith by both means.
 The sacrament therefore functions as a means of grace on the principle that, literally, seeing leads to believing.”

 This proclamation of Christ should continue “until he comes.”
-Through the Supper, we anticipate that glorious day of which the Lord spoke after his Last Supper with the disciples: “I tell you I will not drink again of this fruit of the vine until that day when I drink it new with you in my Father’s kingdom” (Mt.
+Through the Supper, we anticipate this day when the kingdom will come on earth as it is in heaven (Mt.
 26:29).
-The Supper is our assurance of new creation as we groan eagerly for the consummation of all things at the Marriage Supper of the Lamb.
+The Supper provides assurance of new creation as we groan eagerly for the consummation of all things at the Marriage Supper of the Lamb.

 Recentering the Table